Cyber Security is hard to get a handle on.

 Malware most often comes through the internet or email.
 It can come from hacked websites, game demos, music files, toolbars, software, free subscriptions, or anything else you download from the web onto a device which is not protected with anti-malware software.

 Spyware is a type of malware that cybercriminals use to spy on you, and it lets them gain access to personal information, banking details, or online activity.
 It collects information about your surfing habits, browsing history, or personal information (such as credit card numbers), and often uses the Internet to pass this information along to third parties without you knowing.
-Keyloggers are a type of spyware that monitors your keystrokes.
+Keylogger are a type of spyware that monitors your keystrokes.

-Spyware is often bundles with other software or download on file-sharing sites.
+Spyware is often bundled with other software or download on file-sharing sites.
 It is secretive, so often people are unaware it’s on their computer.
 New or unidentifiable icons appearing in the task bar, searches redirecting you to a different search engine and random error messages could indicate you’ve been infected with spyware.

 Adware bombards users with ads and pop-up windows that could be dangerous to the device.
 It could be also a type of free software supported by advertisements that show up in pop-up windows or on a toolbar on your computer or browser.